Young Buffy Sainte-Marie In The '60s: A Native American Folk Prodigy

 The Mood Was Right For Buffy Sainte-Marie

-In 1941, Buffy Sainte-Marie was in Saskatchewan, Canada, on a First Nation Reserve.
+In 1941, Buffy Sainte-Marie was born in Saskatchewan, Canada, on a First Nation Reserve.
 A member of the Piapot Plains Cree, she was adopted by Albert and Winifred Sainte-Marie, a Native American couple.
 Sainte-Marie was raised with an understanding and appreciation for different cultures.
 In fact, when she graduated from the University of Massachusetts Amherst, it was with degrees in both teaching and Oriental philosophy.
 In 1964, Sainte-Marie visited the Piapot Cree Reserve where she was born.
 She attended a powwow there and learned more about her heritage.
 Always a lover of music, Sainte-Marie began to use her talents to express her concerns about the value of the Native American cultures.

 Sixties Folk Music Influenced Rock 'n Roll

 The folk music of the 1960s drew on elements of traditional folk music, including the use of the acoustic guitar and the sentimental subject matter.
 But it became heavily influenced by the Beatnik scene and came to include some jazz riffs and personal, poetic ballads.
 Remnants of traditional spirituals and blues songs could also be seen in the new folk music revival.
 Folk music of the sixties became a clear influence on the rock 'n roll that had emerged in the 1950s.
 Thanks in particular to Bob Dylan, who started in the early '60s as a straight-up folk artist, folk and rock merged to make folk rock and influence numerous subgenres including country-rock and the singer-songwriter movement.

 Sainte-Marie Toured The Coffee House Circuit